View Related Sites

 On the test day, candidates will be issued with login and password details to allow them to access their results online.

-IMAT takes place.
+Test date: Wednesday 16 September 2015.
 The scheduled start times for international centres will vary, depending upon where they are in the world.

 Candidates wishing to sit the IMAT must pay an entry fee: